realm/realm-core/README.md

 Cheetah for Python (http://www.cheetahtemplate.org).
 It is needed because some source files are generated from Cheetah templates.

-To run the test suite, you will need "UnitTest++" (http://unittest-cpp.sourceforge.net), however, a bundled fallback version will be used if `pkg-config unittest++ --exists` fails.

-Finally, to run the benchmarking suite (make benchmark) on Linux, you will need the development part of the 'procps' library.
+To run the benchmarking suite (make benchmark) on Linux, you will need the development part of the 'procps' library.

 The following is a suggestion of how to install the prerequisites on each of our major platforms: